 - Water recycling role: Claimed 45-65% discharge reduction, lower trade waste fees, improved pH, temperature and suspended solids control, and stronger consent documentation.

-- Primary offer: Free New Zealand commercial laundry ROI analysis and site assessment for water recycling and trade waste reduction.
+- What we offer: Free New Zealand commercial laundry ROI analysis and site assessment for water recycling and trade waste reduction.

 Commercial laundries in New Zealand face strict water and wastewater regulations designed to protect waterways and minimize environmental impact.
 Understanding and complying with these requirements is essential—not just to avoid penalties, but to operate sustainably and cost-effectively.